davidedm26/LegalAIze/README.md

 ## 5. Artifact Initialization

+Choose one of the following alternatives DVC configuration.

 ### A. Guest Mode  [RECOMMENDED]

 Use this mode to download the input and pre-computed artifact using guest credentials.
 You can also re-compute all the output artifacts from scratch.